hoardinghopes/embodying-buber/src/posts/post-1.md

 description: The philosophical question behind this blog
 tags: [i and thou, start here]
 epistemic:
-  status: 1.
-It's hard to speak words to my body, and then translate my body's response back.
+  status: 3.
+I've been thinking this through for a while, and would love feedback on its (lack of) clarity.
   effort: 4.
-I've been struggling with this for a while, and no matter how I write it, I'm not yet satisfied.
+Yep, effort.
+Buber himself didn't write easily either.
 ---

 ### <abbr title="Too long; didn't read">tl;dr</abbr>